Analysis: After two awful seasons, where do UW men’s basketball coach Mike Hopkins and the Huskies go from here?

 Furthermore, Wynn is due $700,00, which is far more manageable than Hopkins’ massive buyout.

-A more apt comparison is Utah’s Larry Krystkowiak, the Pac-12’s highest paid at $3.9 million annually, who was released Tuesday.
+A more apt comparison is Utah’s Larry Krystkowiak, the Pac-12’s highest paid coach at $3.9 million annually, who was released Tuesday.

 Much like Hopkins, Krystkowiak resurrected a Utes program that was in shambles when he arrived 10 years ago.
 However, Utah has missed the NCAA tournament the past five years.